 What changes are taking place in my body and in my baby?

 A pregnancy calendar will give you a detailed guide to the changes taking place in you and your baby.
-Each week and month of pregnancy includes a description of your baby's development as well as an explanation of the changes taking place in your body.
+Each week and month of pregnancy includes a description of your baby's development as well as the changes taking place in your body.

 Can you help me understand the sick feeling I have almost every morning?

 Morning sickness and nausea, are the most common complaints of pregnancy.
 For some women it occurs only in the morning, but it can occur at any time during the day.
 Some women just feel sick; others actually vomit.
-It is estimated that approximately 50-90% of pregnant women experience discomfort from the nausea and vomiting associated with pregnancy.
-The exact cause of morning sickness is not known, but it appears to be a combination of issues related to the chemical changes your body is going through.
+Approximately 50-90% of pregnant women experience discomfort from nausea and vomiting.
+The exact cause of morning sickness is not known, but it appears to be related to the chemical changes your body is going through.

 Will drugs, alcohol, and smoking affect my child if I am very careful?

-Any drug, legal or illegal, and any alcohol that you consume will impact on your unborn child.
+Any drug, legal or illegal, and any alcohol that you consume will effect your unborn child.

 Should I use a hospital or a birth center for delivery?

 Selecting a hospital or birthing center is a link that will help explain the different types of hospital and birth center options you may want to consider.

 I know childbirth can be very painful, can I just arrange for a C-section and avoid all the hassle and pain?